-The fuel tanks arc vented to the atmosphere in order to equalize pressure differences which develop as a natural consequence of changes in altitude and temperature.
-The inboard main tanks and auxiliary tanks have wrap-around venting systems which consist of openended lines that encircle the interior of the tanks.
-The outboard main tanks are vented through two floatcontrolled valves in each tank.
+The fuel tanks are vented to the atmosphere in order to equalize pressure differences which develop as a natural consequence of changes in altitude and temperature.
+The inboard main tanks and auxiliary tanks have wrap-around venting systems which consist of open-ended lines that encircle the interior of the tanks.
+The outboard main tanks are vented through three float-controlled valves in each tank.

 Both types of venting systems vent air overboard through vent drain tanks that collect and store any fuel that may enter the lines.
-When the boost pumps are in operation, fuel which may have accumulated in the vent tanks is automatically returned to the tank of origin.
+When the boost pumps are in operation, fuel which may have accumulated in the vent tanks is automatically returned to the tank oforigin.